sekai-soft/guide-nitter-self-hosting/docs/guide.md

 * `TWITTER_PASSWORD`

 ### Multiple Twitter accounts
-1. Copy `twitter-credentials.example.json` as `twitter-credentials.json`
+1. Create a `twitter-credentials.json` file by copying [this file](https://github.com/sekai-soft/guide-nitter-self-hosting/blob/master/twitter-credentials.example.json)

 2. Fill in the `twitter-credentials.json` file with username and passwords.
 The example has only two accounts but you can of course add as many as you want.